matteopic/TerrainTool/README.md

 When TerrainTool runs it will create a directory called `.terraintool` in your home directory.
 Place the original ZIP files in that directory (do _not_ unpack them).

+NASADEM works in the same way, use `NASADEM` as search term then download the zip file (e.g. NASADEM_HGT_n56e143.zip) finally copy it into the `.terraintool` directory.

 A similar procedure can be used to install SRTM data files manually.
 Simply copy data tiles (e.g. N51W003.hgt.zip) into the "data" sub-directory.

 ## Author